Triple-CFN: Separating Concepts and Features Enhances Machine Abstract Reasoning Ability: Re-space layer

 \section{Re-space layer}

-The Meta Triple-CFN has identified a method of constraining the concept extraction process for RPM problem instances that, while distinct from the traditional EM algorithm, still pays homage to its foundational principles.
-This paper posits that it is essential to apply constraints to the feature extraction process of the Meta Triple-CFN or Triple-CFN when addressing RPM problems, akin to the previously designed decorrelation constraints.
+The core of the Meta-process lies in constructing a concept space $\{T_k | k \in [1, K]\}$ for Triple-CFN.
+By skillfully aligning the concept vectors $\{q_\alpha\}$ extracted by Triple-CFN with the corresponding positions in this concept space, the performance of Triple-CFN is significantly enhanced, and its interpretability is greatly improved.
+Correspondingly, this paper also constructs a similar space for the feature extraction process, aiming to bring deeper breakthroughs and innovations to Triple-CFN.

-We posit that the previously utilized decorrelation supervision technology is essentially aimed at making the feature \( k_\beta \) more stably cater to the concept \( q_\alpha \).
-Therefore, this paper introduces a novel layer — the Re-space Layer, which is a special network for processing the feature \( k_\beta \) to enable it to cater more stably to the concept \( q_\alpha \).
+This paper proposes an innovative layer structure—the Re-space Layer, which serves as a special network that constructs an exclusive vector space for the feature $k_\beta$.
+By utilizing this space to normalize the feature vectors $k_\beta$, it enables $k_\beta$ to adapt more stably to the concepts.